 (i) magnetic field produced around a straight conductor-carrying current,

 (ii) force experienced by a current-carrying straight conductor placed in a magnetic field which is perpendicular to it, and

 (iii) current induced in a coil due to its rotation in a magnetic field.

 (iii) Fleming’s right-hand rule

 Question 8: When does an electric short circuit occur?

-Answer: If either the insulation of wires used in an electrical circuit is damaged or there is a fault in the appliance, live wire and neutral wire may come in direct contact.
+Answer: An electric short circuit occurs when there is a low-resistance connection between two points in an electric circuit, causing an excessive flow of current.
+This usually happens when either the insulation of wires used in an electrical circuit is damaged or there is a fault in the appliance, live wire and neutral wire may come in direct contact.
 As a result, the current in the circuit abruptly rises and short-circuiting occurs.

 Question 9: What is the function of an earth wire?
 Why is it necessary to earth metallic appliances?

 Answer: The metallic body of electric appliances is connected to the earth by means of earth wire so that any leakage of electric current is transferred to the ground.
 This prevents any electric shock to the user.
 That is why earthing of the electrical appliances is necessary.